 Successful leaders should make others part of the decision-making process.

-In modern era, it is so important for professional leaders to enhance their leadership skils.
-In this regard , one of the most important item is the way crucial decisions to be made .it is controversial whether leaders should take it on their own or decide on group memebers viewpoint.
-I contend that making decision on the group perspective can provide the team with better results .in what follows I will elaborate on my viewpoint.
+In the modern era, it is so important for professional leaders to enhance their leadership skills.
+In this regard , one of the most important items is the way crucial decisions are made .
+It is controversial whether leaders should take it on their own or decide considering group members’ viewpoints.
+I contend that making decisions based on the group’s consensus can provide the team with better results .
+In what follows, I will elaborate on my viewpoint.

-The first reason is that,everybody can make mistake and everybody have limited perspective.thus, when it comes to making an important decision, it is far less to get into difficulty by groupthinking method . according to statistics , most successful companies like apple and google have a team which can make decisions all to gether .for example , in 2002 apple company faced a financial crisis about its stock.many of the economist anticipated its imminent bankruptcy, but ,finally, their brilliant participation on decision making pushed them to prosperity and they found novel solution for this issue.
+The first reason is that everybody can make mistakes and everybody has limited perspective.
+Thus, when it comes to making an important decision, it is far less likely to get into trouble by teamwork.
+According to statistics , most successful companies like Apple and Google have a team which can make decisions to gether .
+For example , in 2002, the Apple Company faced a financial crisis about its stocks.
+Many of the economists anticipated its imminent bankruptcy, but finally, their brilliant participation on decision making pushed them to prosperity and they found a novel solution for this issue.

-Another noteworthy reason is that,giving the chance of participation in decision-making can influence members creativity, that is to say, when members are asked to get involved with issues, automatically they will use their brain to concentrate on that issue and finally leads to a novel solution.for instance , I used to work in a company .the boss always would ask their employee to take participate in each matter . years later , one of my former colleagues awarded for his invention on the new generatin smartphones .
+Another noteworthy reason is that giving members a chance of participation in decision-making can influence their creativity; that is to say, when members are asked to get involved with issues, automatically they will use their brain to concentrate on that issue, which finally leads to a novel solution.
+For instance , I used to work in a company.
+The boss would always ask her employees to participate in each matter .
+Years later , one of my former colleagues was awarded for his invention on the new generation smartphones .

-To conclude , successful leaders should use their potential employee to make the best decision.it is the least flawfull method that can be a gamechanger in vital situations and will reach all staff to a consensus.it also improve their staff’S novelty .it is a good idea to suggest that every boss or leader should hold some gathering to hear others opinions.
+To conclude , successful leaders should use their employees to make the best decision.
+It is the least risky method that can be a game-changer in vital situations and will reach all staff to a consensus.
+It also improves their staff’s novelty .
+It is a good idea to suggest that every boss or leader should hold some gathering to hear others’ opinions.

 Comments